Quick Start Guide

 # Create KV Namespaceswrangler kv:namespace create "TENANTS"wrangler kv:namespace create "FILE_METADATA"

-with the resource IDs from the previous step:
+Update wrangler.jsonc with the resource IDs from the previous step:

-{ "name": "zserved", "main": "dist/_worker.js", "compatibility_date": "2025-04-15", "d1_databases": [ { "binding": "DB", "database_name": "zserved-db", "database_id": "your_database_id" } ], "r2_buckets": [ { "binding": "zserved_files", "bucket_name": "zserved-files" } ], "kv_namespaces": [ { "binding": "TENANTS", "id": "your_tenants_kv_id" }, { "binding": "FILE_METADATA", "id": "your_file_metadata_kv_id" } ], "autorag": [ { "binding": "LEGAL_RAG", "autorag_name": "zserved-legal-knowledge" } ]}
+{ "name": "zserved", "main": "dist/_worker.js", "compatibility_date": "2025-04-15", "d1_databases": [ { "binding": "DB", "database_name": "zserved-db", "database_id": "your_database_id" } ], "r2_buckets": [ { "binding": "zserved_files", "bucket_name": "zserved-files" } ], "kv_namespaces": [ { "binding": "TENANTS", "id": "your_tenants_kv_id" }, { "binding": "FILE_METADATA", "id": "your_file_metadata_kv_id" } ], "autorag": [ { "binding": "LEGAL_RAG", "autorag_name": "zserved-legal-knowledge" } ]}6.
+Initialize Database

 Run database migrations:

-wrangler d1 execute zserved-db --file=./migrations/schema.sql
+wrangler d1 execute zserved-db --file=./migrations/schema.sql7.
+Start Development Server

 Launch the development environment: